Materials-Data-Science-and-Informatics/PIDA/README.md

 * Provide a descriptive commit details (e.g. resource name, what changes made,... etc).

 ## License <a name="License"></a>
-The code is licensed under a [MIT license](./LICENSE).
+The code is licensed under the [MIT license](./LICENSE).
 Copyright © 2022.

 ## Acknowledgments <a name="Acknowledgements"></a>